 4.1 Adapted motor vehicles for disabled wheelchair users

-Information on adapted motor vehicles for disabled wheelchair users is available in Notice 1002: adapted motor vehicles for disabled people and charities.
+Information on adapted motor vehicles for disabled wheelchair users is available in VAT relief on adapted motor vehicles for disabled people and charities (VAT Notice 1002).

 4.2 Medical and surgical appliances

 A medical or surgical appliance is a device or piece of equipment that’s designed solely for the relief of a severe abnormality or a severe injury.

 Examples of severe abnormalities or severe injuries include amputation, rheumatoid or severe osteo-arthritis, severe disfigurement, congenital deformities, organic nervous diseases, learning disabilities and blindness.

 4.2.2 Eligible items